Rokutann/npy.el/README.md

   projects.
 This is for other pythonic modes such as `pytest.el` and `python-pytest.el`
 * Enable `info-lookup-symbol` for the Python official documents.
-The info files for Python version 3.7.2 are included
+The info files for Python 3.7.2 are included
 * spawn a Pipenv shell for a Pipenv project

 ## Installation